george-visconti/ml-notebooks/README.md

 # ml-notebooks

-ipython notebooks implementing ML algorithms
+In this repo are folders to simple ML algorithms implemented in Python3